Iran crisis puts Asia on alert for LNG scramble and US$100 oil

 A sustained energy crisis could ultimately affect growth in the region.

-Every sustained rise in oil prices of US$10 a barrel could hit Asia’s GDP growth by 20 to 30 basis points, said Morgan Stanley in a note on Monday.
+Every sustained rise in oil prices of US$10 a barrel could hit Asia’s gross domestic product growth by 20 to 30 basis points, said Morgan Stanley in a note on Monday.

 Its report noted that Asia is the most oil import-dependent region, with its oil and gas trade balance at -2.1 per cent of GDP, compared with -1.5 per cent in the euro area and 0.04 per cent in the US.